MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/javascript/react-native.md

   </TabItem>
 </Tabs>

-### 3. Update the Metro configuration file
+### 3. Update the configuration file

-In Expo, run the following command to create a default Metro configuration file:
+If you're using Expo, run the following command to create a default Metro configuration file:

 ```bash
 npx expo customize metro.config.js
 ```

-In Expo and React Native, update the default Metro configuration file to the following:
+In Expo or React Native, update the default Metro configuration file to the following:

 <Tabs>
   <TabItem value="Expo">